 The Phoenix Park is open twenty-four hours a day, seven days a week, all year round.

 Admission is free into the Park.
 The main gates at Parkgate Street and Castleknock Gate are open twenty-four hours.
-The side gates to the Park are open from approximately 7am until approximately 10.45pm.
+(Please see text above re vehicular gate closures) The side gates to the Park are open from approximately 7am until approximately 10.45pm.

 Any queries?
 Please contact us here!

 The People’s Flower Gardens are located between the Parkgate Street entrance, and the North Circular Road Gate entrance to the Phoenix Park.

 They comprise of an area of twenty-two acres and were laid out and enclosed in 1864.
 The gardens were originally established in 1840 as the Promenade Grounds.
 They provide an opportunity to demonstrate Victorian horticulture at its best.
 A large ornamental lake, children’s playground, picnic areas and Victorian bedding schemes are just some of the attractions.
 The opening hours are 8am to dusk.
 Closing times vary during the year.